kubevirt/containerized-data-importer/doc/cdi-operator-olm.md

 QUAY_NAMESPACE=<quay namespace> QUAY_REPOSITORY=<quay repo> QUAY_USERNAME=<quay username> QUAY_PASSWORD=<quay password> CSV_VERSION=<csv version > make olm-push
 ```
 #### Install OLM and marketplace operators on cluster
-This setp is required when installing on k8s cluster.
+This setup is required when installing on k8s cluster.
 On OKD4.x cluster OLM amd markteplace operators are present and there is no need to install them.
-- Install OLM operator from cloned operator-lifecycle-manager repo and wait untill all pods are Running and Ready.
+- Install OLM operator from cloned operator-lifecycle-manager repo and wait until all pods are Running and Ready.

 ```bash
 kubectl apply -f $GOPATH/src/github.com/operator-framework/operator-lifecycle-manager/deploy/upstream/quickstart/olm.yaml